 What are the key differences between VPN, RDS and VDI?

-When using RDS, all users log into the same server interface.
+- When using RDS, all users log into the same server interface.
 Although some settings are customizable, overall everyone will have the exact same user experience.
 As mentioned above, the resources are shared between all users logged into the system.
-Users will not experience the traditional Windows 10 or 7 interface that they may be used to, instead using a Windows server flavor of the desktop.
+Users will not experience the traditional Windows 10 or 7 interface that they may be used to - instead, they'll be presented with a Windows server flavor of the desktop.

 Pros and Cons of VPN vs RDS vs VDI